Cliché

-The term is often used in modern culture for an action or idea that is expected or predictable, based on a prior event.
-Typically pejorative, "clichés" may or may not be true.
+The term, which is typically pejorative, is often used in modern culture for an action or idea that is expected or predictable, based on a prior event.
+Clichés may or may not be true.
 Some are stereotypes, but some are simply truisms and facts.
 Clichés often are employed for comedic effect, typically in fiction.

 Most phrases now considered clichéd originally were regarded as striking but have lost their force through overuse.
 The French poet Gérard de Nerval once said, "The first man who compared woman to a rose was a poet, the second, an imbecile."

 A cliché is often a vivid depiction of an abstraction that relies upon analogy or exaggeration for effect, often drawn from everyday experience.
 Used sparingly, it may succeed, but the use of a cliché in writing, speech, or argument is generally considered a mark of inexperience or a lack of originality.
+However, some scholars of film have noted that some clichés - such as stock characters - can be employed creatively, either by generating expectations within the narrative or by producing pleasure through the simple thrill of recognition.

 Etymology

 The word cliché is borrowed from French, where it is a past passive participle of clicher, 'to click', used as a noun; cliché is attested from 1825 and originated in the printing trades.
 The term cliché was adopted as printers' jargon to refer to a stereotype, electrotype, cast plate or block print that could reproduce type or images repeatedly.
 It has been suggested that the word originated from the clicking sound in "dabbed" printing (a particular form of stereotyping in which the block was impressed into a bath of molten type-metal to form a matrix).
 Through this onomatopoeia, cliché came to mean a ready-made, oft-repeated phrase.